Gregor Schlierenzauer: 2009/10 World Cup

 In the 2009/10 World Cup, Schlierenzauer finished second behind Simon Ammann.
 He celebrated 8 World Cup victories including wins in Garmisch-Partenkirchen and Innsbruck during the Four Hills Tournament.
 One of the season highlights for Schlierenzauer was the 2010 Winter Olympics in Vancouver.
 He was only 7th after the first round in the Normal Hill competition, but jumping 106.5 meters in the final round, moved him up to 3rd position.
 The Normal Hill event was won by Simon Ammann while Adam Malysz was second.
 A week later, Schlierenzauer was 5th after the first round in the Large Hill competition, but moved to 3rd place again in the final round.
 The competition was once again won by Simon Ammann while Adam Malysz finished second.

-Two days later he won the Team Event with Wolfgang Loitzl, Andreas Kofler and Thomas Morgenstern, earning Schlierenzauer his first ever Olympic Gold Medal.
+Two days later he won the Team Event with Wolfgang Loitzl, Andreas Kofler and Thomas Morgenstern, earning Schlierenzauer his first ever Olympic gold medal.

 At the Ski Flying World Championships in Planica, he was beaten only by Simon Ammann and won silver.
 With the team he won the gold medal again.

 2010/11 World Cup

 At the beginning of the 2010/11 World Cup, Schlierenzauer suffered an injury and missed the first two events of the Four Hills Tournament.
 Even though he was recovering from injury, he managed to take two victories at the Vikersund ski flying hill and also set a new Personal Best in Vikersund by jumping 243.5 meters.

 Later in the season, he won three gold medals at FIS Nordic World Ski Championships at Holmenkollen in Oslo.
 In the competition on the large hill, he won his first and only individual gold medal at the Nordic World Championships, only 0.3 points ahead of his teammate Thomas Morgenstern.

-With an victory in Planica at the end of the season, he was able to win the ski flying classification for the second time.
+With a victory in Planica at the end of the season, he was able to win the ski flying classification for the second time.

 2011/12 World Cup

 Schlierenzauer celebrated his first victory of the 2011/12 season in Harrachov on 9 December 2011.
 On 6 January 2012, Schlierenzauer won the Four Hills Tournament for the first time.

-On January 15, 2012, at the second ski flying competition on the Kulm, Schlierenzauer's jump suit tore just before his jump and could not be repaired, but Schlierenzauer still jumped to victory with a superior jump, but was disqualified due to the suit.
+On 15 January 2012, at the second ski flying competition on the Kulm, Schlierenzauer's jump suit tore just before his jump and could not be repaired, but Schlierenzauer still jumped to victory with a superior jump, but was disqualified due to the suit.
 This disqualification ultimately cost him the overall World Cup.

 As of 5 February 2012, Schlierenzauer has 40 World Cup victories, overtaking Adam Malysz.
 At the end of the season he finished second in the overall World Cup, behind Norwegian Anders Bardal.